seekerofsai/terraform-azurerm-avm-ptn-ai-reference-implementation/README.md

 ### <a name="input_aisearch_semantic_search_sku"></a> [aisearch\_semantic\_search\_sku](#input\_aisearch\_semantic\_search\_sku)

-Description: (Optional) Specifies the Semantic Search SKU which should be used for this Search Service.
+Description: (Optional) Specifies the Semantic Search SKU which should be used for this AI Search Service.
 Possible values include `free` and `standard`.

 Type: `string`